The African Palliative Care Education Scholarship Fund

-As part of our mission to expand the availability of hospice and palliative care in Africa and worldwide, Global Partners in Care and the African Palliative Care Association (APCA) provide education scholarships to further the knowledge and skill of African nurses and social workers in the provision of palliative care.
+As part of our mission to expand the availability of hospice and palliative care in Africa and worldwide, Global Partners in Care and the African Palliative Care Association (APCA) provide education scholarships to further the knowledge and skill of health care and social workers in the provision of palliative care.

 In 2011, the African Palliative Care Association (APCA), in partnership with Global Partners in Care (GPIC), established the African Palliative Care Education Scholarship Fund for Nurses and Social Workers.
-Each year, APCA and GPIC provide a limited number of scholarships for palliative care training opportunities.
-The fund was originally established in 2011 by generous donations from the National Association of Social Workers in honor of Dr. Bernice Catherine Harper and from an anonymous donor in honor of the palliative care service of Katherine Defilippi, a nurse from South Africa.
+The fund was originally established in 2011 by generous donations from the National Association of Social Workers in honor of Dr. Bernice Catherine Harper and from an anonymous donor in honor of the legendary palliative care service of Kath Defilippi, a nurse from South Africa.

 Between 2011 and 2023, seventy-five (75) scholarships were awarded to nurses and social workers pursuing palliative care training.
 Recipients have been from 16 countries (Cameroon, Democratic Republic of the Congo, Eswatini, Ethiopia, Ghana, Kenya, Lesotho, Malawi, Namibia, Nigeria, South Africa, Tanzania, Togo, Uganda, Zambia, and Zimbabwe).
 In the early years, we funded many short course and diploma programs.
 As bachelor’s and master’s degree programs grow – and the eligible student population grows – there is more need to offer scholarships in diploma, bachelor’s, master’s, and eventually PhD degrees.
 Certificate and short course trainings continue to be very important to meet the varying needs of specific communities and countries.
 Beginning in 2023, we will begin granting scholarships to additional cadres of health care workers.